Raising a Reader

 The Community Foundation San Luis Obispo County believes that every child in the county should have equal opportunity for lifetime success.
 One important way to achieve this is by preparing them for school.
 The Community Foundation’s initiative, Raising A Reader, has been doing just that in San Luis Obispo County since 2003.
 This unique turnkey program is a nationally recognized, award winning, early childhood literacy program for low income families.
 The program’s local success is reflected in the substantial increase in classroom sites, community participation, and more importantly, tangible results.
 At the beginning, two communities were served in San Luis Obispo County.
-Today, Raising A Reader classroom sites are serving 7 communities, in 17 locations throughout Oceano, Paso Robles, Shandon, Los Osos, Cambria, San Miguel, and San Luis Obispo.
-During the 2012-2013 school year, 425 families are currently participating, and over 2,400 families have participated since the program began in 2003.
+Today, Raising A Reader classroom sites are serving 9 communities, in 18 locations with 27 classrooms throughout Oceano, Paso Robles, Shandon, Los Osos, Cambria, San Miguel, Atascadero, Nipomo and San Luis Obispo.
+During the 2012-2013 school year, 499 families participated, and over 2,500 families have participated since the program began in 2003.
 According to surveys conducted, family participants show a significant increase in behaviors that are encouraged by the program.

 Benefit to Our Community